-- Manual pin and schedule on a consistent basis
+- Manual pin and schedule consistently.

-- Pin other peoples pins, along with your own content
+- Pin other people’s pins, along with your own content.

-- When Pinterest recommends a “Board to Follow” in your Home feed, follow it IF it fits your niche
+- When Pinterest recommends a “Board to Follow” in your Home feed, follow it IF it fits your niche.

-- Check your pin activity on a regular basis
+- Check your pin activity regularly.

 How to check pin activity and what to do next!